Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 # Modules

-A module is a JSON file provided by a resource pack, located somewhere in `variants-cit/item/`.
+A module is a JSON file provided by a resource pack, located somewhere in `variants-cit/modules/`.
 It controls a large collection of models, and defines how to match them to an item.

+> [!INFO]
+>
+> If you look at existing packs, you may find that they store their modules in `item/` instead of `modules/`.
+This older directory is still functional, but deprecated.

 Ultimately, all a module does is override one of the component of an item, (either `item_model` or `equippable`), meaning everything that can be done with those components can also be done with Variants-CIT.
 Having a good understanding of vanilla model mechanics ([Item states](https://minecraft.wiki/w/Items_model_definition) and [Equipments](https://minecraft.wiki/w/Equipment)) will help a lot.